kamilrybacki/Phaistos/docs/main-features.md

 ### Main building blocks 🧱

-The two main objects in Phaistos are: **Transpiler** and **Validator**.
+The two main objects in Phaistos are: **Transpiler** and **Manager**.

 The **Transpiler** is responsible for converting the schema manifest into a Pydantic model, which is a Python data validation library that allows you to define data schemas using Python type annotations.

 This object is a **stateless** interface, meaning that it does not store any information about the schema, but rather acts as a "pure function" that takes the schema manifest as input and returns the Pydantic model as output.

-**Validator** is a manager that automatically discovers and loads custom schemas from a specified directory, and then uses the **Transpiler** to convert them into Pydantic models.
+**Manager** is a manager that automatically discovers and loads custom schemas from a specified directory, and then uses the **Transpiler** to convert them into Pydantic models.
 Then, it allows used to validate data against these models, by passing the data to the Pydantic model and the name of the schema to validate against.

 ### General workflow 🌊